Function

 Guidance

 Study protocol for subsequent Phase 1b trials are completed.
-The Principal Investigators (PIs) and study sites for these trials also selected.
+The Principal Investigators (PIs) andClinical Research Centres (CRCs) for these trials are also selected.
+The Phase1b study could also be integrated into the FIH study to streamline early development.

 Study synopsis for Phase 2a study(ies) should be developed.